Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 -- abc
 ```

-In this code, rtlex considers the two patterns simultaneously while reading "ab" from input.
+In the code below, rtlex considers the two patterns simultaneously while reading "ab" from input.
 ```haskell
 main :: IO ()
 main =